wdvillage/wdv-about-me-widget/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add 'WDV About Me Widget' widget to your theme.
+With this plugin you can add 'WDV About Me Widget' widget to your theme.
+You can add you data or your firm data.
+You can add image, description, link, contact information, social links.

 == Description ==